Salesforce Documents

 The guardrails that legal teams accept

 - Human approval gate.
-Every AI suggestion has an explicit "accept" action; nothing applies silently.
+Every Smart suggestion has an explicit "accept" action; nothing applies silently.

 - Diff highlighting.
 Show exactly what the suggestion changes.

 - Citation to source clause.
-When AI suggests language from a clause library entry, link back to the entry.
+When the Smart engine suggests language from a clause library entry, link back to the entry.

 - Confidence indicator.
 Surface model confidence so the user knows when to trust vs. consult legal.